MRX8024/chopper-resonance-tuner/wiki/chopper_tuning_guide_english.md

    5. You can repeat the procedure with smaller variations of the chopper, for example, only `TBL=0` and `TOFF=8` and iterate over the full ranges of `HSTRT` and `HEND`, but with more repetitions of `ITERATIONS`.
 In this case, the graph will be based on average results to reduce the influence of mechanics on the readings.
    6. If you are the lucky owner of a TMC2240 or TMC5160, then after setting all of the above registers, you have the opportunity to configure another parameter called `TPFD`.
-   It is responsible for dampening of motor mid-range resonances, and has a value range of '0-15', in addition to vibration analysis, as in the previous paragraphs, I recommend that you configure it based on sound.
+   It is responsible for dampening of motor mid-range resonances, and has a value range of `0-15`, in addition to vibration analysis, as in the previous paragraphs, I recommend that you configure it based on noise.
    The command looks like this, with the correct registers found above, two `ITERATIONS` - for greater accuracy, and the speed you can set at which you usually print, if you focus on noise - `CHOPPER_TUNE TBL_MIN=0 TBL_MAX=0 TOFF_MIN=8 TOFF_MAX=5 HSTRT_MIN=5 HSTRT_MAX=5 HEND_MIN=5 HEND_MAX=5 TPFD_MIN=0 TPFD_MAX=15 MIN_SPEED=55 MAX_SPEED=55 ITERATIONS=2`